physionetchallenges/physionetchallenges.github.io/2020/faq.md

 __What computational resources do you provide for our code?__

-We run your training code on Google Cloud using 8 vCPUs, 30 GB RAM, and an NVIDIA T4 Tensor Core GPU (optional).
-The training code has a 96 hour time limit.
+We run your training code on Google Cloud using 8 vCPUs, 54 GB RAM, and an optional NVIDIA T4 Tensor Core GPU.
+The training code has a 24 hour time limit.

-We run each your trained model on Google Cloud using 2 vCPUs, 13 GB RAM, and an NVIDIA T4 Tensor Core GPU (optional).
+We run each your trained model on Google Cloud using 2 vCPUs, 13 GB RAM, and an optional NVIDIA T4 Tensor Core GPU.
 Your trained model has a 24 hour time limit on the test set.

 __For the license, can we make it open source but restrict to non-commercial use?__